-(a) A person may not advertise or represent to the public that the person conducts a testing program for AIDS, HIV infection, or related conditions without registering with the department.

-- (b) A hospital licensed under Chapter 241 or a physician the licensed under Medical Practice Act is not required to registered under section unless the hospital or physician advertises represents to the public that hospital or physician conducts or specializes testing programs for AIDS, HIV infection, or related conditions. - (c) The department may assess and collect a registration fee in an amount that does not exceed the estimated costs of administering this section. - (d) A person who violates Subsection (a) is liable for a civil penalty of \$1,000 for each day of a continuing violation.
+- (a) A person may not advertise or represent to the public that the person conducts a testing program for AIDS, HIV infection, or related conditions without registering with the department. - (b) A hospital licensed under Chapter 241 or a physician licensed under the Medical Practice Act is not required to be registered under this section unless the hospital or physician advertises or represents to the public that the hospital or physician conducts or specializes in testing programs for AIDS, HIV infection, or related conditions. - (c) The department may assess and collect a registration fee in an amount that does not exceed the estimated costs of administering this section. - (d) A person who violates Subsection (a) is liable for a civil penalty of \$1,000 for each day of a continuing violation.